minilabdev/minilab-bootcamp/docs/index.md

 * Build new coding and interview skills
 * Overcome Imposter Syndrome
 * Understand the technical interview process in the industry
-* Ace Coding Interview and land a high haying job
+* Ace Coding Interview and land a high paying job
-* Personalized feedback and One-on-one mentoring
+* Personalized feedback and one-on-one mentoring

 ## Who is part of Boise Bootcamp
+* Skilled Immigrants and Refugees
+* Low-income residents of Idaho
+* Individuals interested in career change

 ### Wait...has anything like this been tried before?